authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 This header MUST NOT be added if Discovery or Validation steps failed.

 The URI used to retrieve the validated SVG Indicator.
-If the receiver extracted the Indicator from the VMC then this SHOULD be the bimi-evidence-location-uri added with a a= tag, otherwise it SHOULD be the bimi-location-uri added with a l= tag.
-If both a= and l= tags are included then the MTA MUST perform checks to ensure that the SVG Indicator referenced by the bimi-location-uri is identical to the SVG Indicator extracted from the VMC.
+If the receiver extracted the Indicator from the VMC then this SHOULD be the bimi-evidence-location added with a a= tag, otherwise it SHOULD be the bimi-location added with a l= tag.
+If both a= and l= tags are included then the MTA MUST perform checks to ensure that the SVG Indicator referenced by the bimi-location is identical to the SVG Indicator extracted from the VMC.

 (Note to WG, If the Indicator was pulled from the VMC then the document referenced by the bimi-location may be unverified and potentially malicious.
 If the BIMI-Location needs to be the bimi-location then we need to make retrieval and comparison of the bimi-location Indicator against the Indicator embedded within the VMC a MUST, this introduces an extra HTTPS request into the pipeline, I would prefer to avoid this.)